AFellowSpeedrunner/buildroot3ds/README.md

 8) once fully compiled with the 3DS kernel, have fun!

-Buildroot3DS is based off the ["buildroot"](https://github.com/linux-3ds/buildroot) repository from the ["Linux for 3DS" team](https://github.com/linux-3ds) and the [original Buildroot](https://github.com/buildroot/buildroot) repository
+Buildroot3DS is based off the ["buildroot"](https://github.com/linux-3ds/buildroot) repository from the ["Linux for 3DS" team](https://github.com/linux-3ds) and the [original Buildroot](https://github.com/buildroot/buildroot) repository.